 - Place bookmark in water, and use tweezers to submerge it.

 - Drip one drop of nail polish onto surface of water and explain how the nail polish it is hydrophobic, meaning that it hates/repels water.
 This is why the nail polish spreads into an extremely thin film on the top of the water.
-It is a “thin film” in every sense of the word.
+Do you see any colors that weren’t there before?

 - You may need to use the tweezers or a paper towel to occasionally clean/skim the extra nail polish off the water surface.
 You do not need to do this cleaning each time, but you will find that the bookmarks look a lot nicer if you have very little nail polish floating on the top when you start the experiment each time.